How to Provide and Setup Free WiFi to Customers

 One common way to insulate your network from attacks is to have separate access points for your business network and your public WiFi.
 Use Service Set Identifier (SSID) technology to allow guests to use WiFi while keeping your business network walled off from customers.
 You can also use SSID to schedule automatic on and off times, so you’re not accidentally leaving a digital door open when you lock up.

-What You Can Do Right Now to Get Setup to Provide Free WiFi to Customers
+What You Can Do Right Now to Set up and Provide Free WiFi to Customers

-Offering free WiFi to customers is not optional, and it’s now a critical part of the customer experience.
-At the same time, as bad as it is to not provide a network, having a slow or unsecured network can be even worse.
-Make sure your connection is fast, reliable, and safe.
+Offering free WiFi to customers is not optional.
+It’s now a critical part of the customer experience.
+At the same time, as bad as it is to not provide network access, having a slow or unsecured network can be even worse.
+When you set up free WiFi access for customers, make sure the connection is fast, reliable, and safe.

-- Do the math to determine how much bandwidth you need, keeping in mind that you’re not just dealing with computers but also mobile devices.
+- Work with your ISP to determine how much bandwidth you will need.
+Keep in mind that you’re not just dealing with computers but also mobile devices.

 - Use a newer password protocol, and consider a shared access point to protect yourself and your users.